juliandresbv/tyba-be-test-rest-api/README.md

 Install the following tools for the appropriate execution of the project:

-- NodeJS (or nvm)
+- NodeJS
 - Docker

-### Dependencies
+### Running the app

+Run the following commands to run the app:

-Install the project dependencies via npm with the command:
+1. Install the project dependencies using `npm install`

-`npm i`

-Run the app running the command:

-1. Run `docker compose up -d` (or the legacy command `docker-compose up -d`) for deploying service containers: DB, app, and pgAdmin4.
+2. Run `docker compose up -d` (or the legacy command `docker-compose up -d`) for deploying service containers: DB, app, and pgAdmin4.
-2. Run the DB scripts that are located in `./db/scripts` on pgAdmin web client (or any other DB client compatible with PostgreSQL).
+3. Run the DB scripts that are located in `./db/scripts` on pgAdmin web client (or any other DB client compatible with PostgreSQL).

-   - Open the pgAdmin4 web client on any web browser using the `http://localhost:16543/` URL.
+   - Open the pgAdmin4 web client on any web browser using the `http://localhost:16543` URL.
    - Log-in with credentials (email, and password) defined on the `./.env` file.
-   - Create the connection with the database credentials and options set on the `./.env` file. **IMPORTANT: Use the literal string `db` as hostname/address when setting up the connecting to the DB.**.
+   - Create the connection with the database credentials and options set on the `./.env` file. **IMPORTANT: Use the literal string `db` as hostname/address when setting up the connecting to the DB**.
    - Run the `./db/scripts/create-schema.sql` script on pgAdmin4 web client.
    - Run the `./db/scripts/tables-datafill.sql` script on pgAdmin4 web client.